the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 import BackToTop from '~/components/BackToTop.vue' import McGetGuideForm from '~/components/McGetGuideForm.vue'

 Seoul is a city very dear to me.
 It was there that I had my first adventure in the far east when I accepted a job offer in town in 2009.
+Contemporary architecture in Seoul, at that time, was starting to show its face to the world.

+### Architecture in Seoul

+Offices such as Mass Studies were building more and more, and huge projects such as the Dongdaemun Design Plaza from Zaha Hadid were being erected at a fast pace.

+Seoul of today, therefore, is a much different place.
+Zaha's DDP is finally open; the city recently inaugurated its first supertall, the **Lotte World Tower**.
+Thanks in part to PSY and his pop hit Gangnam Style, new hype projects in that neighborhood are popping up on every architecture website, and new exciting local offices are gaining traction in this bustling market.

+### Korean Food

 Back then, I had no idea what it was like to land in a place where everyone and everything is different from you and what you are used to.
 It was a shock, but a good one.
 The people were great, the culture of the place fascinating, but it was the food the left the deepest impression on me.
 Deeper, even, than architecture.

-### Food

-The delicious, street-bought Topokki, soft rice cakes with savory red sauce, scallions and fish cakes; the comforting Bibimbap, rice with toppings served in a hot stone bowl; the joy of sharing Korean barbeque with friends, accompanied by cold shots of Soju; grilled mackerel, served with only salt and lemon and needing nothing else; even simple fried chicken, elevated to Korean standards and washed down with liters of cold beer on a Friday night.
+The delicious, street-bought Topokki, soft rice cakes with savory red sauce, scallions and fish cakes; the comforting Bibimbap, rice with toppings served in a hot stone bowl; the joy of sharing Korean barbecue with friends, accompanied by cold shots of Soju; grilled mackerel, served with only salt and lemon and needing nothing else; even simple fried chicken, elevated to Korean standards and washed down with liters of cold beer on a Friday night.
 I was hooked, and until today Korean food is easily on my top-five list of best cuisines in the world.

-### Architecture

-Contemporary architecture in Seoul, at that time, was starting to show its face to the world.
-Offices such as Mass Studies were building more and more, and huge projects such as the Dongdaemun Design Plaza from Zaha Hadid were being erected at a fast pace.
-Seoul of today, therefore, is a much different place.
-Zaha's DDP is finally open; the city is about to inaugurate its first supertall, the Lotte World Tower.
-Thanks in part to PSY and his pop hit Gangnam Style, new hype projects in that neighborhood are popping up on every architecture website, and new exciting local offices are gaining traction in this bustling market.

-### This guide
+### This architecture guide

-After seven years, I finally had the chance to visit Seoul again.
+After many years, I finally had the chance to visit Seoul again.
 It was a short weekend trip from Beijing, but I tried to eat as much as I could and see as much architecture as possible during my brief stay.

-I tried to collect it all in this little guide and in the included map.
-The focus will be architecture, with some food interludes in between.
+I tried to collect it all in this little guide and the included map.
+The focus will be contemporary architecture in Seoul, with some food "interludes" in between.

 Of course, I could not see all I wanted or all that Seoul has to offer.
 This little guide is still a work in progress, which I hope to keep updating after my future visits to the city, which will still be many.

 <mc-get-guide-form guide="Seoul"/>